resbaz/lessons/authorea/05_EquationsTables/insertingEquations.md

             	/end{tabular} ```

 **Challenge** Code for one of the most well known mathmatical formulas by Einstein, E =mc^2.
-Insert another match equation of your choice.
+Insert another math equation of your choice using the code found in the cheat sheet above.

-Tables are bounded by their environment in q LaTeX document.
-Therefore a number of extra fields of information are required to be filled in the data file.
+Tables are bounded by their environment in a LaTeX document.
+Therefore a number of extra fields of information are required for proper formatting.

 **Challenge** Create a table, give the table a `/label` and a `/caption`.
 You may need to seek outside information in LaTex as to what these fields do.
-Cross reference your table to a reference within your manuscript and us `/ref{}` notation.
+Cross reference your table to a reference within your manuscript and use `/ref{}` notation.